abw/badger-scaffold-js/README.md

 ### -t / --template

 The `-t` or `--template` option allows you to specify the template you want to use.
-These are under the `scaffold` directory.
+These are under the `scaffolds` directory.
 At present there is just one, `react-lib`.
 If you don't specify this option then you will be prompted to confirm it.